charmbracelet/soft-serve/README.md

 Admins can manage users and manage their keys.
 Once a user is created and has access to the server, they can manage their own keys and settings.

-To create a new user use simply use `user create`:
+To create a new user simply use `user create`:

 ```sh
 # Create a new user